 Set the proxy to use for the upcoming request.
-The parameter should be a char \ to a zero terminated string holding the host name or dotted numerical IP address.
-A numerical IPv6 address must be written within [brackets].
+The parameter should be a char \ to a zero terminated string holding the host name or dotted IP address.

 To specify port number in this string, append:[port] to the end of the host name.
 The proxy's port number may optionally be specified with the separate option CURLOPT\PROXYPORT(3).
 If not specified, libcurl will default to using port 1080 for proxies.